Little's law: Applications

 Little's law is widely used in manufacturing to predict lead time based on the production rate and the amount of work-in-process.

 Software-performance testers have used Little's law to ensure that the observed performance results are not due to bottlenecks imposed by the testing apparatus.

 Other applications include staffing emergency departments in hospitals.

 Lastly, an equivalent version of Little's law also applies in the fields of demography and population biology, although not referred to as "Little's Law".
 For example, Cohen (2008) explains that in a homogeneous stationary population without migration, $P = B \times e$, where $P$ is the total population size, $B$ is the number of births per year, and $e$ is the life expectancy from birth.
 The formula $P = B \times e$ is thus directly equivalent to Little's law ($L = \lambda \times W$).
 However, biological populations tend to be dynamic and therefore more complicated to model accurately.

 Distributional form

-An extension of Little's law provides a relationship between the steady state distribution of number of customers in the system and time spent in the system under a first come, first served service discipline.
+In some cases, it is possible not only to relate averages but to relate the entire probability distribution of the number in the system to the time in the system under a first come, first served discipline.
+A distributional relation for many FIFO/Poisson-class systems was derived by Keilson and Servi (1988) and further developed in related work, including links to the Fuhrmann–Cooper decomposition; later, Bertsimas and Nakazato (1995) provided a new proof and surveyed applications.